FireflyOS/Firefly-Kernel/README.md

 make ARCH=x86_64
 make uefi ARCH=x86_64
 ```
-Note: FireflyOS can be booted on both bios and UEFI, change `uefi` to `bios` to boot it in qemu with bios
+Note: IcelyOS can be booted on both bios and UEFI, change `uefi` to `bios` to boot it in qemu with bios

 ## Windows (WSL)